 Since they were introduced a few years ago, I was interested in picking up several Japan Camera Hunter 35mm film cases.
 Simple, smart idea, right?
 But then I saw that they cost $15.99 each at Freestyle and I pumped the brakes.
 I would need at least three, preferably four of these to keep in my bag.
 I could buy a whole brick of 35mm for that money.
 But then I noticed that there are knock-off’s from China for sale on eBay that look identical but were only $2.93 each, AND the seller had a 5% off deal if you bought three or more.

-Not wanting to support a copycat business or paying $16 and shipping for a small plastic box, I refrained until recently when I found out that Japan Camera Hunter actually took the design of his case from a Fuji case that was discontinued.
-This made me feel much less guilty about purchasing the Chinese case!
+Not wanting to support a copycat business or paying $16 and shipping for a small plastic box, I refrained on both.
+But recently when I found out that Japan Camera Hunter actually took the design of his case from a Fuji case that was discontinued.
+This made me feel much less guilty about purchasing the Chinese case.

 So I bought one JCH case from Freestyle for $15.99 plus shipping and THREE Chinese cases for $13.21 WITH shipping.
 The JCH case arrived in about 4 days.
-I lost track on the Chinese cases after the second week.
+I lost track on the Chinese cases after the second week but they eventually arrived.

 Can you tell which is which?